cosmosastro/speczcompilation/README.md

-# Have a Dataset you want to add?
+## Have a Dataset you want to add?

 The COSMOS Spectroscopic Redshift Compilation is meant to be a lasting and continuously evolving legacy resource for the community encompassing the tremendous amount of spectroscopic data and the hardwork of all those involved in proposal writing, observations, data gathering, reduction, and analysis.
 As such, we highly recommend for all members of the community to send us any past and new spectroscopic redshift datasets that are currently not included in the compilation.
 We will periodically investigate catalog archives, publications, survey websites, and various other resources for new data that comes in.
 However, with your support, we can append data that we potentially miss in our own search into this single large, ever evolving, legacy resource.

 Please contact Ali Ahmad Khostovan (main point-of-contact) if you have a dataset you wish to provide.
-The format we require are the following:
+The format we require are the following:\
-ID, RA, DEC, spectroscopic redshift, quality flag, associated publication(s)
+&nbsp;&nbsp;&nbsp;*ID, RA, DEC, spectroscopic redshift, quality flag, associated publication(s)*

 We also require definitions for the quality flags and may requrie further discussion to properly convert your original quality flag system to the one we adopt.

-# Issues and or Ideas?
+## Issues and/or Ideas?

 We ask all users that have any issues with the compilation to open a ticket with the "issues" section of the github repository.